We all know that catastrophic injuries and deteriorating health can impact anyone.

 Is it the quality of your life or the length of your life?

 With a well written Health Care Directive and Living Will, you authorize someone to make medical decisions for you if you’re unable to; you define and describe under what circumstances you wish to be kept alive or be allowed to die.
 This document is so important.
 You cannot fully appreciate the wisdom and value of what I have just stated unless and/or until you face a serious medical condition or a life or death decision for someone very close to you.
 Please do not delay in having this document prepared for you today.

-Having someone available to make medical decisions for you if you are unable to make them?
+Someone should be available to make medical decisions for you if you are unable to make them!